-- Dry shoes must be worn in school; boots should be worn to keep feet dry and warm outside.
-Jackets, hats, snow pants, and mittens should be worn in colder weather.
+- Dry shoes must be worn in school; boots should be worn to keep feet dry and warm outside. - Jackets, hats, snow pants, and mittens should be worn in colder weather.
 Students will not be allowed to play in the snow without proper gear to keep them warm and dry. - Coats/jackets are required for 45 degrees or less.
 Students can wear just long sleeves outside if the feels like temperature is 46-55 degrees.
-Students can wear just short sleeves outside if the feels like temperature is 56 degrees or warmer.
+Students can wear just short sleeves outside if the feels like temperature is 56 degrees or warmer. - We wear our standard dress each day. - We wear appropriate clothing for special occasions.